grafana/faro-web-sdk/packages/react/README.md

 });
 ```

-// what is the correct terminology, instruments or captures?
-// --> Instrumenting is the process of hooking into the APIs which emit / where we can pull data from.
-// --> Capturing in this regard is capturing the data, processing and sending it.

-// I dropped the part about capturing app performance in the runtime, it sounded redundant.
-// --> Thanks

-After Faro-React is initialized it captures data about your application's health and performance and
-exports them to a data collector.
-// ?
-What do yu think about something like this:
-// --> After Faro-React is initialized it sets up several instrumentation and starts capturing data about your application's health and performance and exports them to a data collector.
+After Faro-React is initialized it sets up several instrumentation and starts capturing data about your application's health and performance and exports them to a data collector.

-// What data collector's does Faro support?
-Can we link to resources?
-// --> Faro supports the Faro receiver which is mandatory for Grafana Cloud.
-It's auto configured, no additional work required (and i think not possible, will ask the receivers team).
+Faro supports the Faro receiver data collector which is mandatory for Grafana Cloud.
+Faro receiver is automatically configured.

-// --> For OSS user it can send data to the Grafana Agent => https://grafana.com/docs/agent/latest/flow/reference/components/faro.receiver/.
+Open source users can use the Grafana Agent as their data collector, to learn more consult the [Faro receiver with Grafana Agent flow mode documentation](https://grafana.com/docs/agent/latest/flow/reference/components/faro.receiver/).

 ### Instrument the data router

-ThisIf you are using a

-Building on the minimum setup, this section shows you how to instrument the routes from a React data
-router (BrowserRouter, HashRouter, or MemoryRouter).
+Building on the minimum setup, this section shows you how to instrument the routes from a React data router (BrowserRouter, HashRouter, or MemoryRouter).

 In the file you create your data router, often the `App.\*` file pass your data router to the Faro-React
 function `withFaroRouterInstrumentation` to wrap all your routes with Faro instrumentation: